passaH2O/dorado/README.md

 For a lightweight distribution including just the core functionality, use `pip` to install via PyPI:

     pip install pydorado

+Installation using `conda` via `conda-forge` is also supported:

+    conda install -c conda-forge pydorado

 For additional installation options and instructions, refer to the [documentation](https://passah2o.github.io/dorado/install/index.html).